hirosystems/docs/docs/hiro-archive/guides/use-stacks-blockchain-api-archive.md

 In order for the Stacks blockchain and Stacks Blockchain API archives to be compatible, they must meet the following criteria:

 - Both archives correspond to the same Stacks network (mainnet/testnet)
-- The API archive version must be compatible with the Stacks Blockchain archive version (See [API release notes](https://github.com/hirosystems/stacks-blockchain-api/releases) for guidance)
+- The API archive version must be compatible with the Stacks blockchain archive version (See [API release notes](https://github.com/hirosystems/stacks-blockchain-api/releases) for guidance)
 - Both archives were created on the same date

 ### Restoration Methods